How to save tulsi plant from dying?

 - Leaves have holes or eaten

-How to Water Tulsi Plant – Watering Tulsi Plant the right way
+How to Save Tulsi Plant From Dying – Revive Tulsi Plant

 You need to understand this fact that every plant has different water requirements and you cannot water them the same way.